Aylur/ags/docs/guide/bundling.md

 Optionally use a build tool like meson to also declare its runtime dependencies.

-When you have data files that you cannot inline as a string, for example icons, you should
+When you have data files that you cannot inline as a string, for example icons, a good practice would be to.

-1. In code refer to data files through the global `SRC` variable
-2. Install data files to a directory, usually `/usr/share/your-project`
+1. Install data files to a directory, usually `/usr/share/your-project`
-3. Bundle with `--src /usr/share/your-project`
-4. Move the output file to `/usr/bin/your-project`
+2. Define it as `DATADIR` in `env.d.ts` and at bundle time with `--define`
+3. In code you can refer to data files through this `DATADIR` variable

 Optionally you should use a build tool like meson or a makefile to let users decide where to install to.